 This excellent example of Louis XIII-style architecture is the oldest planned square in Paris.

 Why do I like it so much?
-I guess its charm comes from the regularity of the façades which show alternate in-lays in brick and stone.
-Indeed this is a perfect symmetrical square bordered by the façades of 36 buildings.
+I guess its charm comes from the regularity of the façades, which show alternate in-lays in brick and stone.
+Indeed this is a perfectly symmetrical square bordered by the façades of 36 buildings.

 Well, the newly-created département of the Vosges was the first département of France to pay taxes during the Revolution.